 The battle over “my body, my choice” is not new; it has been raging over a century.
 A cartoon in the May 1919 issue of Margaret Sanger’s Birth Control Review shows a woman being crushed by a giant roll of paper labeled “Laws Controlling Women’s Bodies.”
 Another offensive but equally common slogans pro-abortionists use are variations are the indignant demand “What makes you religious fanatics think you can tell me what to do with my uterus?,” and the tiresome chant “Keep your rosaries off my ovaries!”

 The penalty against child-murdering mothers is an unexampled atrocity.
 Who then has a greater right to dispose of the fruit than she who carries it in her womb? … To interfere with the usage a woman chooses to make of it is stupidity carried beyond any conceivable extreme.1

 To begin with, it is impossible to reply directly to this slogan unless we have the user clarify what he or she means by it.
-All we need to do is ask “Why do you consider the unborn child to be a part of the woman’s body?”
+We need to do is ask, “Why do you consider the unborn child to be a part of the woman’s body?”

 The usual response is momentary hesitation, followed by one of three possible answers;